shushen/dpdk-ovs/docs/06_Known_Issues.md

     For example, `dpdk_nic_bind.py -b igb_uio <PCI ID of NIC port>` binds the NIC to the Intel® DPDK igb_uio driver.

-* Some Intel® DPDK dpif unit tests create files in `/tmp` (specifically, dpdk_flow_table and dpif_dpdk_vport_table).
-These are not always removed after iterations of the tests, causing subsequent tests to fail.
-These should be deleted manually in this case.

-* Port deletion in the datapath is not fully supported.
-For this release, a temporary workaround is in place which disables deletion such that ports which have been used cannot be used again.
-A more permanent solution for this issue is currently in progress.

 ______

 ## Intel® DPDK vSwitch Sample Guest Application